metal3-io/cluster-api-provider-metal3/docs/dev-setup.md

 documentation](https://github.com/metal3-io/baremetal-operator/blob/master/docs/dev-setup.md)
 for instructions and tools for creating BareMetalHost objects.

-### Deploy CAPI and CAPBM
+### Deploy CAPI and CAPM3

-The following command will deploy the controllers from CAPI, CABPK and CAPBM and the requested CRDs.
+The following command will deploy the controllers from CAPI, CABPK and CAPM3 and the requested CRDs.

 ```sh